Home Vancouver Monthly Calendar Vancouver Marathons and Other Running Races Vancouver Try Events Running Races

 As its name suggests, the Boundary Bay event takes place at Boundary Bay Park in South Delta (a.k.a.
 Tsawwassen).
 The park is beautiful and the path runs alongside the ocean.
 The terrain is mostly flat which makes running a bit easier.

-In 2023 the 12th annual Boundary Bay Marathon happens on Sunday, November 5th.
-This year, there are four different routes available.
+In 2025 the 14th annual Boundary Bay Marathon happens on Sunday, November 2nd.
+There are four different routes available.
 The shorter options are 5 km and 10 km long.
-For more serious runners, there’s also both a half and full marathon.
+For more serious runners, there is both a half and full marathon.
 In addition, groups of runners can compete in a four-person marathon relay.
 The races start at about 8:30 am.

-Prices for the individual runs range from $50 to $90 each, depending on which distance you select.
-On the other hand, entering the four-person relay costs $180 to $210 per team.
-Register early to save up to $30!
+Prices for the individual runs in 2025 range from $50 to $90 each, depending on which distance you select.
+On the other hand, entering the four-person relay costs $200 to $260 per team.

 Vancouver Historic Half (in November)

 The Vancouver Historic Half is a popular event where participants run along the Stanley Park Seawall.
-2023 marks the Vancouver Historic Half’s 13th anniversary.
-This year the event begins at around 9:00 am on Sunday, November 26th.
+2025 marks the Vancouver Historic Half’s 15th anniversary.
+The event begins at around 9:00 am on Sunday, November 30th.

 The event offers 5 km, 10 km and half marathon routes.
 The runs begin at Lumberman’s Arch Concession at 3250 Stanley Park Drive.
 Stanley Park is one of Vancouver’s top attractions, so it’s no surprise that this event has been a great success over the years.